sasankraj/CLI_QuizApp/README.md

 # CLI_QuizApp
-A simple CLLI Quiz App using Java script.
+A simple CLI Quiz App using Java script.